joeycoxonIT/osticket-prereqs/README.md

 <p>

 - Open your “osTicket Installation Files” folder and unzip the compressed osTicket folder.
-- Then we want to copy the “upload” folder into “c:\inetpub\wwwroot”.
+- Copy the “upload” folder into “c:\inetpub\wwwroot”.
 To do this, go to your osTicket folder and right-click the “upload” folder and select “Copy”.
-- Then go to your file explorer and select “This PC” -> “Windows (C:)” -> “inetpub” -> “wwwroot”.
-Once you’re in the “wwwroot” folder, paste the “upload” folder.
+- Go to your file explorer and select “This PC” -> “Windows (C:)” -> “inetpub” -> “wwwroot”.
+- Paste the “upload” folder into the "wwwroot" folder.
 - Lastly, rename your "upload" folder to "osTicket".
 </p>
 <p>